-After all materials have been received, an Admissions Counselor will contact you to schedule an interview with an Admissions Committee member.
+After all materials have been received, an Admissions Coordinator will contact you to schedule an interview with an Admissions Committee member.
 In-person interviews are preferred, but interviews over the phone are available for those unable to travel to the Academy.

-Students have access to the Academy's Catalog (available online at http://acupuncturist.edu) prior to signing the Enrollment Agreement.
+Students have access to the Academy's Catalog (available online at acupuncturist.edu) prior to signing the Enrollment Agreement.
 A \$350 seat deposit must accompany the signed Enrollment Agreement.
 This deposit guarantees your place in the class.
 This deposit is fully refundable upon cancellation of the Enrollment Agreement any time prior to the beginning of the program.
-Once you begin the program, the seat deposit is considered as tuition and refunded on a prorated basis according to the Refund Policy.
+Once you begin the program, the seat deposit is considered as tuition and, in the case of a refund, will be refunded on a prorated basis according to the Refund Policy.